 Fall In Love With Winter

 Trust us, we know how great it is staying in, watching Netflix, and peeking out the window to view the snow.
 But, winter can be the most adventurous time of the year!
-Experience winter like the true Canadian you are and try bundle up and have some winter fun!
+Experience winter like the true Canadian you are and have some winter fun!
 This winter, I wanted to speed through the snow slopes and give skiing a try.
 The Batawa Ski Hill in the Bay of Quinte is the destination for me to check out.

 Right off the 401 highway is the Best Western hotel that we chose for our accommodations.
 There’s something nostalgic about hotels.
 There’s the faint smell of chlorine in the hallways, crisp white sheets, and hotel breakfast are just some of the perks.
 The amenities offered for the room were a great value and the location was close to nearby restaurants and shopping.
 We were welcomed to the bay with freezing rain, so being close to everything made travelling around easier.
 After gearing up for skiing we made our way to Batawa Ski Hill in Quinte West.